1. Quantifying the duration and functional significance of long-term stored water in trees and forests

 Accurate modeling of water storage and fluxes in both natural and human-altered ecosystems is critical to managing global water resources under current-day and projected future climates.
 Yet, modelled water-storage at the watershed scale frequently underestimate satellite observations because of a mechanistic lack of understanding of how trees manage water storage and transport at daily to monthly timescales.
-The first steps toward improving hydrologic models are to quantify the spatial and temporal variability in the amount of water stored in trees at hourly to monthly scales, and to characterize the functional significance of this water to water relations at tree to ecosystem scales.
-Most models assume steady-state water flow through the soil-plant-atmosphere continuum.
-However, it is known from a very limited set of studies that there is substantial storage of water in trees, and the residence times of water inside trees ranges from days to months.
-The total amount of stored water in trees and whole ecosystems/catchments, how long it resides in plants, and the ecohydrological implications of it in terms of tree water relations is largely unknown.
 Characterizing the duration of water storage and its impacts on tree ecohydrology are critical for improving hydrological models.

-Using isotopic tracers combined with a vast array of sensors measuring water amount and movement in trees, we are characterizing the dynamics of long-term stored water in trees.
-We are doing this in two systems–a mesic, eastern deciduous forest and a semi-arid western mixed-woodland forest.
+Using novel, in situ stable isotope methods, combined with a vast array of sensors measuring water amount and movement in trees, we are characterizing the dynamics of long-term stored water in trees.

 Downplot photo, INL ecohydro

 In western North America, changes in the seasonality of precipitation are predicted due to climate change.
 This will have strong impacts on plant ecophysiology and ecosystem functioning in water-limited ecosystems.
-I am currently involved in a long-term (18+ years) ecohydrological experiment at the Idaho National Laboratory where supplemental irrigation has been applied to vegetation plots to simulate possible changes in summer or winter precipitation.
 We have been quantifying how these irrigation treatments affect ecophysiology, ecohydrology, population biology, and ecosystem processes in shrub-dominatedcommunities.
 Our results are showing that changes in precipitation seasonality do affect productivity and water use in shrubs at both individual- and population-level scales, but changes are contingent on soil depth.
 Plant and population responses may result from a combination of edaphic factors (anaerobic soil conditions) and organism-level water balance (i.e., balance of maximum productivity with hydraulic constraints).
-Planned future research includes quantifying changes in carbon cycling and pools among irrigation treatments, as previous studies have shown that semi-arid shrublands may be important carbon sinks in the future.
 Also, we’re interested in studying coupled nitrogen-carbon-water processes in this ecosystem, as belowground processes may have greater effects on shrub productivity than changes in aboveground carbon fluxes.
-Potential student projects include: quantifying components of plant and ecosystem respiration to parameterize ecosystem process models, quantifying differences in plant-level water fluxes, validating predictions of ecological niche models, quantifying changes in phenology using local (digital camera) and landscape (satellite) remote sensing methods, investigating changes in invasion biology of exotic grasses such as cheatgrass (Bromus tectorum) and crested wheatgrass (Agropyron cristatum) into native vegetation communities.

 We are a member of a team of interdisciplinary scientists at Idaho State University, Boise State University, and USDA ARS that joined to form the new Reynold’s Creek Critical Zone Observatory (RCCZO-http://criticalzone.org/reynolds/).
 RCCZO is devoted to the quantification of soil carbon processes to address the grand challenge of improving prediction of soil carbon storage and flux from the pedon to the landscape scale.
 RCCZO is located in the Reynolds Creek Experimental Watershed in southwestern Idaho.